Experienced San Diego Patent Attorneys

 San Diego Patent Attorney: Patent Law

-Patent law is a part of intellectual property law that is associated with new inventions and designs.
+Patent law is a unique part of intellectual property law associated with new inventions and designs.
 Traditionally, patent cases have involved mechanical inventions such as engines, semiconductors, or other machinery.
 Today, however, patents can be issued for a broad range of items that include coding algorithms, designs, fabrication methods, living organisms, and even some proprietary business practices.
 In fact, it’s an evolving matter of debate as to what is eligible for patent protections under the law and what items are, in fact, new and deserving of a patent.

 There are two primary kinds of patents: utility patents and design patents.
 Our patent attorneys are comfortable handling cases that involve any of these patent types.
 Whether the patent is associated with software, a technical application, packaging design, or a chemical application, we can help protect your invention.